-RoboMaster participating teams are required to develop and create their robots, which must fulfill all the specifications in this document, failing which the team will not pass the Pre-Match Inspection.
+Teams participating in RoboMaster are required to develop and build their robots.
+Participating robots are required to meet all specifications described in this document, or they will not pass the Pre-Match Inspection.
 If any safety incident has occurred due to a violation of rules, the RoboMaster Organizing Committee ("RMOC") reserves the right to hold the violating party legally responsible.
-Any dispute arising from this Specification Manual will be settled based on interpretations provided by the RMOC.
+Any dispute arising from this Specifications Manual will be settled based on interpretations provided by the RMOC.